 The value map exists of the services, pain relievers and gain creators of the new platform Trailsummit, in reaction to the users’ needs.
 Also included are relevant opportunities from the competitor and landscape analysis.
 These three groups of cards were sorted by importance to the user: having the greatest impact, rated the most important to develop.

-With the system map as a start, the user journey was created by making it more detailed and incorporating user needs and emotion.
+With the system map as a start, the user journey was created by making it more detailed and incorporating user needs and emotions.
 While making the map, I kept in mind to focus on the performance indicator being ease of filtering and creating a route.

-The user journey contains anticipated emotional experience of the user, their state of mind and goals.
+The user journey contains the anticipated emotional experience of the user, their state of mind and goals.
 For the organisation side, the map includes company goals, user pain points to overcome and opportunities that will uplift the user experience.

 The character of the brand is defined by filling in brand attributes that match the user profiles and value proposition.
 Taking into account the mission and vision of Trailsummit.
 The various categories are used to define the values that dictate the tone of voice, visual identity, motion design and more.